CARLOSLHG/Repositorio/README.md

 - **Certifications**: [View Certifications on LinkedIn](https://www.linkedin.com/in/carloslhg) |

 ## 📄 Full CV and Contact
-For more details on my experience and certifications, see my [full CV here](./About/CV/) | or visit my [LinkedIn profile](https://www.linkedin.com/in/carloslhg).
+For more details on my experience and certifications, visit my [LinkedIn profile](https://www.linkedin.com/in/carloslhg).
 I’m open to inquiries and collaboration proposals!

 ---